spark-mv/cdn/install.md

 # <a name="ConfigureVideoServer"></a>3.
 Configure your video server

-This section is mandatory only if you are using progressive MP4/FLV/WebM video.

-If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 4](#CollectStatsDownloadContent).

 ## <a name="CORSSettings"></a>3.1 CORS settings

-Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM files from the video server in chunks.
+Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM/TS files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.
 [Read more][28] about CORS configuration in HolaCDN.

 If you do not implement these settings, HolaCDN will still work but performance will be degraded.
 As such, see [how to verify and configure CORS][29].